World of Plankton teamDepartment of the Arts Kathleen Ruiz—Associate Professor of Integrated Arts

 automatic identification of plankton species from images captured by an

+underwater camera.
 Sandra Nierzwicki-Bauer is a Professor in the Department

 of Biological Sciences and Director of Rensselaer's Darrin Fresh Water